dub-flow/secure-code-review-challenges/README.md

 This repo contains the code for my Secure Code Review challenges

 # Challenges

+Those marked with 🔴🎬 have a YouTube walkthrough available (you can find the link in the `./solution.md` in the challenge folder).

-1. Open Redirect
+1. Open Redirect 🔴🎬
-2. Server-side Request Forgery
+2. Server-side Request Forgery 🔴🎬
 3. Weak Password Hashing
 4. Hardcoded Credentials
-5. XML External Entity Attack
+5. XML External Entity Attack 🔴🎬
 6. Cross-site Scripting
 7. Host Header Injection
 8. Nginx Off-By-Slash